Hootenanny (TV series): Cancellation

 ABC tentatively renewed Hootenanny for a third season, but a major shift in popular music brought about a last-minute reversal.
-The 1964 British Invasion eclipsed the folk music craze among younger viewers, resulting in a decline in Hootenanny’s viewership to about seven million by the end of April 1964, prior to the start of reruns.
-Not only viewers, but musicians, were affected by the Invasion; performers such as Gene Clark (The New Christy Minstrels), John Phillips (The Journeymen), Cass Elliot (The Big 3) and John Sebastian (The Even Dozen Jug Band) - all of whom had appeared on Hootenanny's second season - abandoned folk music to form very successful pop-rock groups including The Byrds (Clark), The Mamas & the Papas (Phillips and Elliott) and The Lovin' Spoonful (Sebastian).
+The 1964 British Invasion eclipsed the folk music craze among younger viewers, resulting in a decline in Hootenanny's viewership to about seven million by the end of April 1964, prior to the start of reruns.
+Not only viewers, but also musicians, were affected by the invasion; performers such as Gene Clark (the New Christy Minstrels), John Phillips (the Journeymen), Cass Elliot (the Big Three), and John Sebastian (the Even Dozen Jug Band) - all of whom had appeared on Hootenanny's second season - abandoned folk music to form very successful pop-rock groups including the Byrds (Clark), the Mamas & the Papas (Phillips and Elliot), and the Lovin' Spoonful (Sebastian).

-There were other factors that contributed to Hootenanny's demise, not least of which was repetition of both songs and artists.
-Eventually, it seemed that audiences were likely to see The Serendipity Singers, or The New Christy Minstrels, or The Brothers Four every time they watched; occasionally, they would see two of these three acts.
-Faced with a dwindling talent pool, growing viewer indifference, and competition in the time slot from the Jackie Gleason Show airing on CBS, ABC announced on June 8 that Hootenanny would be cancelled.
+Other factors also contributed to Hootenanny's demise, not least of which was repetition of both songs and artists.
+Eventually, audiences were seemingly likely to see the Serendipity Singers, the New Christy Minstrels, or the Brothers Four every time they watched; occasionally, they would see two of these three acts.
+Faced with a dwindling talent pool, growing viewer indifference, and competition in the timeslot from the Jackie Gleason Show airing on CBS, ABC announced on June 8 that Hootenanny would be cancelled.
 Another series with youth appeal, The Outer Limits, moved into its Saturday evening timeslot, and ABC added a hastily scheduled Wednesday-night show with more broadly focused music: Shindig!

 The network erased its videotapes of the show many years ago, but kinescopes of several Hootenanny segments survive and were used to compile the Best of Hootenanny DVD set from Shout!
 Factory.

 Host institutions

 Hootenanny taped 43 programs at 22 different institutions of higher learning, mostly private colleges and universities.
-Eight land-grant universities hosted the show: Pennsylvania State University; Rutgers (1st season); University of Arizona; UCLA; University of Maryland, College Park; University of Florida; University of Tennessee; Purdue University (2nd Season).
-Two Ivy League schools were visited: Brown University (1st season) and Dartmouth College (2nd Season); the latter during its annual Winter Carnival.
-Hootenanny shows were also taped at the United States Naval Academy, Annapolis, Maryland, and the United States Military Academy, West Point, New York (2nd Season).
+Eight land-grant universities hosted the show: Pennsylvania State University, Rutgers (first season), University of Arizona, UCLA, University of Maryland, University of Florida, University of Tennessee, and Purdue University (second season).
+Two Ivy League schools were visited: Brown University (first season) and Dartmouth College (second season), the latter during its annual Winter Carnival.
+Hootenanny shows were also taped at the United States Naval Academy, Annapolis, Maryland, and the United States Military Academy, West Point, New York (second season).

-At the request of the then-president of Miles Laboratories, one of the show's sponsors, Hootenanny visited his alma mater, the small Salem College in Clarksburg, West Virginia (2nd season).
+At the request of the then-president of Miles Laboratories, one of the show's sponsors, Hootenanny visited his alma mater, the small Salem College in Clarksburg, West Virginia (second season).